industrial-optimization-group/DesdeoInterface/desdeo_interface/webusb/react/README.md

 You could make this an own package but for now/simplicity:
 * copy physical_interface folder to react projects src folder, or whatever folder you're using
+* copy the images from images folder to public folder
 * import Interface to ReferencePointMethod.tsx
 * Create the PhysicalInterface component.
     * I'd suggest adding it to the end of the page